-We are seeking opportunities to support initiatives in congregations throughout the conference that align with these ministry areas:
+We are seeking opportunities to support initiatives in congregations that:

 We look forward to hearing from you!

 UCC Granting sources: UCC Program Grants

 Neighbors in Need (NIN) is a special mission offering of the United Church of Christ that supports ministries of justice and compassion throughout the United States.
 One-third of NIN funds support the Council for American Indian Ministry (CAIM).
 Two-thirds of this offering is used by the UCC’s Justice and Witness Ministries (JWM) to support a variety of justice initiatives, advocacy efforts, and direct service projects through grants.
 Neighbors in Need grants are awarded to UCC churches and organizations doing justice work in their communities.
 These grants fund projects whose work ranges from direct service to community organizing and advocacy to address systemic injustice.